All Episodes

 If you pay carbon taxes for the next hundred years, you couldn't make up for the one summit that they did.

-Greta Thunberg shows up and she says, blah blah blah, and how dare you, and people clap and and and there's Biden, get asleep, and as soon as the aide wakes him up, he starts clapping as if you listened to one word of what was being said.
+And as soon as the aide wakes him up, he starts clapping as if he listened to one word of what was being said.

-It's uh to me, it's nutsy cuckoo, but again, it's what I said a little while ago, guys.
+But again, it's what I said a little while ago, guys.

-They always go one step over the line, and then people wake up and say, Man, I voted for this guy Biden, but what the heck am I looking at?
+They always go one step over the line, and then people wake up and say, man, I voted for this guy, Biden, but what the heck am I looking at?

 But this is the difference.

-I'm not out there lecturing people uh that they need to pay more money for for energy and and gas because it's good for the environment, or you know, if if we're gonna be a part of the the Paris climate accords, giving China and India uh developing nation status so they don't have to pay anywhere near the money that we're paying for this, Mark Simone.
+Or, you know, if we're going to be a part of the Paris climate accords, giving China and India developing nation status so they don't have to pay anywhere near the money that we're paying for this, Mark Simone.

 Yeah, they can never explain this.

-You know, we get canceled the pipeline, it's no good.
+You know, we cancel the pipeline.

 Pipelines are horrible.